sanjayr1/voter-pipeline/README.md

 # Then activate the virtual environment -
 source .venv/bin/activate

+# 4. Stage shared assets so Airflow can read them (run before starting Airflow)
+make copy-data

-# 4. Launch Airflow locally (builds the Astro image with requirements)
+# 5. Launch Airflow locally (builds the Astro image with requirements)
 make astro-start  # Airflow UI: http://localhost:8080  (admin / admin)

-# 5. Stage shared assets so Airflow can read them
-make copy-data
+# 6. The DAG should auto run as it is scheduled, but if it doesn't due to the time, feel free to

-# 6. Trigger the DAG from the Airflow UI (http://localhost:8080, admin / admin)
+#    manually trigger the DAG from the Airflow UI (http://localhost:8080, admin / admin).
+#
 #    Click the play button next to voter_ingestion_dag.
 Re-run `make copy-data`
 #    any time you modify `data/` or the dbt project.
+#
+#    Side note: if you rerun the DAG, you will hit the 2nd branch path (no_new_data), so feel free to
+#               play with that as well to see the idempotent behavior.

 # 7. Explore the Streamlit dashboard in another terminal
 source .venv/bin/activate